 New York has some of the most stringent and complex laws in the country designed to protect workers in the construction trades.
 Pursuant to the New York statutory scheme, landowners and contractors bear responsibility to ensure construction workers are provided with all appropriate safety devices required to perform their jobs safely, and that the construction area remains free of any dangers posed to the worker.
 That is why it is important for many to get more details here about moving equipment that is beyond their normal scale.
 The scope of this responsibility to ensure workers’ safety, however, generally depends upon which provision of the New York Labor Law is applicable in a given case.

 Unlike the well-known scaffold law (which imposes “absolute” liability on landowners and contractors to ensure that workers are not injured in a height-related accident), other provisions of the Labor Law are generally more equitable and often require that a landowner or contractor have actual “supervision and control” over the activities of a worker before being held responsible for a worker’s injury.
 New York courts, however, are continuing to erode the protection to innocent landowners and contractors for the conduct of those over whom they have not exercised any supervision or control by expanding the scope and application of the Labor Law.
+Businesses running honest, responsible, and successful operations more often than not look to protect their employees from injury and harm above all else.
+This could mean that they look into covering themselves with workers compensation insurance for the company’s and their employees’ sakes.

 On March 31, 2011, in St. Louis v.
 Town of North Elba, 2011 WL 1157707 (N.Y.
 Mar.
 31, 2011) the Court of Appeals continued this trend by expanding the scope of Labor Law § 241(6).
 In St. Louis, the Court deemed it fitting to interpret the “purpose” and “objectives” of the Industrial Code in order to impose liability on an innocent landowner or contractor who had no supervision or control over the work being performed.